 Fr.
 Charles Irvin

-Today’s Gospel account contains one of the most memorable verbal duels recorded in the four Gospels, and one of the most important.
-We need to draw some golden nuggets out of this wonderful passage.
+Today’s Gospel account contains one of the most memorable and at the same time quite disturbing verbal duels recorded in the four Gospels… and one of the most important.
+We need to draw some golden nuggets out of this significant passage.

-First of all, it is important to note that Jesus is speaking here to a woman, something rabbis back in those days did not do in public.
-Not only that, but she was a foreigner, a Canaanite woman from the area that these days we call Lebanon.
-The Jews and the Canaanites did not get along well at all.
+First of all, it is important to note that Jesus is speaking here to a woman, something rabbis in those days did not do in public.
+Not only that, but she was a foreigner, a Canaanite woman from what we now call Lebanon.
+The Jews and their neighbors did not get along well with each other at all, and the same is true even today.

-Jesus’ disciples, annoyed by the fact that she was bothering Him with her loud crying, seek to get rid of her.
+For her trouble, she received silence from Jesus.
+She was rebuffed, humiliated, and given a cold shoulder from Him.
+Never was it known, before or since, that Jesus would rebuff a plea for His compassionate help.
+Furthermore, Jesus’ disciples, annoyed by the fact that she was bothering Him with her loud crying, seek to get rid of her.
 They want Jesus to send her away.
-So Jesus says to her, “I was sent only to the lost sheep of the house of Israel.”
+So Jesus says to her, “I was sent only to the lost sheep of the house of Israel,” another rebuff.

 The critical point of it all is that Jesus sees the same thing in you and in me.
 For He has an unrealized dream about who you really are and what you’re really made of.
 In Christ’s life, passion, and death we find the stuff of our real humanity, particularly so when we share in His suffering, passion, and death.